nicdard/languages-compilers-interpreters-2020/crafting-interpreters/c/NOTE.md

 # Comparisons
 Is a <= b always the same as !(a > b)?
 According to IEEE 754, all comparison operators return false when an operand is NaN.
 That means NaN <= 1 is false and NaN > 1 is also false.
 But our desugaring assumes the latter is always the negation of the former.

+# Stack based VM: statement vs expressions
+ Statements are required to have zero stack effect, after one statement is finished executing, the stack should be as tall as it was before.

+ Expressions produce and consume elements of the stack.

+# Emittig byte code for jumps
+ When we’re writing the OP_JUMP_IF_FALSE instruction’s operand, how do we know how far to jump?
+We haven’t compiled the then branch yet, so we don’t know how much bytecode it contains.

+To fix that, we use a classic trick called backpatching.
+We emit the jump instruction first with a placeholder offset operand.
+We keep track of where that half-finished instruction is.
+Next, we compile the then body.
+Once that’s done, we know how far to jump.
+So we go back and replace that placeholder offset with the real one now that we can calculate it.
+Sort of like sewing a patch onto the existing fabric of the compiled code.